Learn all about newborn cloth diapers, beginning with what you need, how to prep them, and all the basic essentials to start your journey.

 This just depends on the diaper, the fit, and the size of your baby.
 Larger newborns may only wear them for a few weeks, whereas petite babies, or even premature newborns, may get much more use out of them.

 Some newborn cloth diapers only go to 12 pounds, where other brands may go up to 15 pounds.

 How Do You Prep Cloth Diapers?

 This is an important step that can’t be overlooked.
-Prepping the diapers rinses any natural residue from the fibers and ensures they will reach their full absorbency, preventing leakage.
+Prepping the diapers will rinse any natural residue from the fibers and ensure they will reach their full absorbency, preventing leakage.